exercism/go/concepts/errors-handling/about.md

 // do something with file
 ```

-It is best practise to stop the execution when an error is encountered rather
+It is best practice to stop the execution when an error is encountered rather
 than using `else`.
 The example below shows a bad practice:

 ```go